Information for Noncitizens

 New Prenatal Coverage

 New prenatal coverage information is now available for you and your family!
-FAMIS Prenatal Coverage is full coverage for pregnant individuals who do not meet immigration status rules for other coverage.
+FAMIS Prenatal Coverage is full coverage for pregnant women who do not meet immigration status rules for other coverage.

 You now do not need to meet immigration status rules, provide immigration documents, or have a Social Security number to be eligible for FAMIS Prenatal Coverage.
 You do need to provide the estimated date of your delivery and how many children you are expecting, live in Virginia, meet income rules, and be uninsured.

-Apply online at www.CommonHelp.virginia.gov or call the Cover Virginia Call Center at 1-855-242-8282 to receive comprehensive medical coverage including doctor visits, prescription medication, your hospital stay for the birth, and more!
+Apply online at www.CommonHelp.virginia.gov or call the Cover Virginia Call Center at 1-833-5CALLVA (TDD: 1-888-221-1590) to receive comprehensive medical coverage including doctor visits, prescription medication, your hospital stay for the birth, and more!